+Email:

+15.Key Subcontractors N/A

-Disclosure and Barring Service check.
-The Supplier shall ensure that no person who discloses that he/she has a conviction that is relevant to the nature of the Contract, relevant to the work of the Buyer, or is of a type otherwise advised by the Buyer (each such conviction a " Relevant Conviction "), or is found by the Supplier to have a Relevant Conviction (whether as a result of a police check, a Disclosure and Barring Service check or otherwise) is employed or engaged in the provision of any part of the Deliverables.
-17.Agreed Variations/ None 18.Supplemental Terms None 19.Commercially Sensitive Information Not applicable 20.Progress Reporting The Supplier shall attend three progress meetings with the Buyer at intervals to be agreed at the kick-off meeting
+16.Procedures and Policies For the purposes of the Contract the contractor will be required to hold a valid Cyber Essentials Certification by the start of the contract and that it's maintained for the duration of the contract.
+The Buyer may require the Supplier to ensure that any person employed in the delivery of the Deliverables has undertaken a Disclosure and Barring Service check.
+The Supplier shall ensure that no person who discloses that he/she has a conviction that is relevant to the nature of the Contract, relevant to the work of the Buyer, or is of a type otherwise advised by the Buyer (each such conviction a "Relevant Conviction"), or is found by the Supplier to have a Relevant Conviction (whether as a result of a police check, a Disclosure and Barring Service check or otherwise) is employed or engaged in the provision of any part of the Deliverables.

+17.Agreed Variations/ None

+18.Supplemental Terms Not Applicable

+19.Commercially Sensitive Information Not applicable

+20.Progress Reporting Final report to the DBT Contract Manager at the end of the contract.

-Execution of the Contract is carried out in accordance with the Electronic Communications Act 2000 and the Electronic Identification and Trust Services for Electronic Transactions (Amendment etc.) (EU Exit) Regulations 2019 (SI 2019/89) (the UK eIDAS Regulation).
+Execution of the Contract is carried out in accordance with the Electronic Communications Act 2000 and the Electronic Identification and Trust Services for Electronic Transactions (Amendment etc.) (EU Exit) Regulations 2019 (SI 2019/89) (the UK elDAS Regulation).